What is general availability?

-If a product has made it to this stage, it has undergone all the testing and earlier release stages and passed successfully.
+If a product has made it to this stage, it has undergone all the testing and earlier release stages and passed successfully by the product manager.
 Therefore, it is reliable, relatively bug-free, and can be used in production systems.
 At this stage, the product must meet all its planned features.

 What is an Alpha Release?

 An alpha release is the opposite of general availability.
 It is the early stages of product release, and it is only available to a small group of stakeholders in the company.
 You may conduct an alpha release during the earlier iterations, releasing a buggy and lacking solution.
 Sometimes the features intended to be on the final product may not be present in an alpha release.

 A version of the beta product is only released to a small group of testers.
 The objective is to collect information or feedback regarding the product.
 The insights of the testers play a significant role in making changes to the product in preparation for general availability.
 You may offer a closed beta to a section of the public members and stakeholders.

 The General Availability Release Cycle

 As noted above, GA is the last stage of a product release.
 Other steps that come before general availability are: